-

 Reproduction & Growth

-- Matures between the ages of two and six years of age.
+- Matures between the ages of four and six.
 Males tend to mature earlier than females.

 Conservation Status